rvcas/Distributed-Computing/README.md

 **Letter grades**: 90-100: A, 80-89: B, 70-79: C, 50-69: D, Below 50: F.

-**Note**:Any academic dishonesty (including, but not limited to, Cheating, copying and/or plagiarism) with respect to any exam or assignment in this class will result in a grade of F, following by the usual procedures for dealing with such behavior, as describe in the UCF Golden Rule : a handbook for students.
+**Note**: Any academic dishonesty (including, but not limited to, Cheating, copying and/or plagiarism) with respect to any exam or assignment in this class will result in a grade of F, following by the usual procedures for dealing with such behavior, as describe in the UCF Golden Rule : a handbook for students.

 ## The Semester Plan
 - Mutual exclusion